Prophet Joseph (TV series): Controversies

 Salhashoor commented, "Polygamy had existed in past religions and theological schools.
 If for some reasons it has been changed is due to the modern world.
 The prophets and the Prophet's predecessors had second and third wives.
 It had been in the past and in many Islamic countries, there is still this culture though some Shiites want to revise it.
 There was polygamy in the past, I could not ignore the fact to please the feminists, again I emphasize that we do not promote polygamy.
 It is not our intention we just express a historical document."

-Aftermath

-Katayoun Riahi an Iranian actress who played Potiphar's wife has resigned from acting after playing in this TV series.
-Since moral values, serenity, respect, modesty and hijab were brought up in this film she could no longer endure any scene.
-She added: "I do not want to play anymore and I want to keep the sweetness of what I experienced inside me forever."